25 Must-See Colorful Orchids

 • As an added bonus, its beautiful barred leaves make for an attractive houseplant even when not in bloom.

-• The flowers, lasting up to 4 months, often have a delicate rose fragrance and are typically produced in late winter to spring.
+• These brilliant orchids, lasting up to 4 months, often have a delicate rose fragrance and are typically produced in late winter to spring.

 • Phalaenopsis schilleriana is popular among orchid enthusiasts for its ease of cultivation and tolerance to many growing conditions, making it suitable for windowsill and under-lights cultivation.